 Fall: In September, the weather starts to cool down and daily highs drop to below 20 °C. Fall is the rainiest time of the year in Klaipeda.
 In October and November, temperatures drop to about 0 °C.

-Photos: Ville Ryynänen, Tuomas Hauhia & Pixabay
+Photos: Jussi Ryynänen, Tuomas Hauhia, Adobe Stock, Pixabay